-1623 something they think may be harassment, is strongly encouraged to report that information to an 1624 authorized party.
-1625 The House shall promote the safety and respectful treatment of all members, officers, interns and 1626 employees of the House, and all third parties, by establishing uniform procedures for making and 1627 receiving complaints of harassment and initiating, conducting and concluding investigations into 1628 complaints of harassment.
-1629 A violation of this policy will subject the member, officer, employee or intern to discipline 1630 pursuant to Rule 95 and Rule 96.
-1631 (c) (1) Discriminatory harassment may include, but is not limited to, the following conduct: 1632 (i) epithets, slurs, insults or negative stereotyping related to the protected classes; 1633 (ii) acts or jokes that are hostile or demeaning with regard to the protected classes; 1634 (iii) threatening, intimidating or hostile acts that relate to the protected classes; 1635 (iv) displays of written or graphic material that demean, ridicule or show hostility toward an 1636 individual or group because of membership in a protected class, including material circulated or 1637 displayed in the workplace, including District Offices, such as on an employee's desk or 1638 workspace, or on House equipment or bulletin boards, including but not limited to House-issued 1639 computers, laptops and personal device assistants; 1640 (v) verbal or non-verbal innuendo, and micro-aggressions; and 1641 (vi) other conduct that falls within the definition of discriminatory harassment set forth above.
-1642 (2) Sexual harassment includes, but is not limited to, the following conduct:
+1682 A violation of this policy will subject the member, officer, employee or intern to discipline 1683 pursuant to Rule 95 and Rule 96.
+1684 (c) (1) Discriminatory harassment may include, but is not limited to, the following conduct: 1685 (i) epithets, slurs, insults or negative stereotyping related to the protected classes; 1686 (ii) acts or jokes that are hostile or demeaning with regard to the protected classes; 1687 (iii) threatening, intimidating or hostile acts that relate to the protected classes; 1688 (iv) displays of written or graphic material that demean, ridicule or show hostility toward an 1689 individual or group because of membership in a protected class, including material circulated or 1690 displayed in the workplace, including District Offices, such as on an employee's desk or 1691 workspace, or on House equipment or bulletin boards, including but not limited to House-issued 1692 computers, laptops and personal device assistants; 1693 (v) verbal or non-verbal innuendo, and micro-aggressions; and 1694 (vi) other conduct that falls within the definition of discriminatory harassment set forth above.
+1695 (2) Sexual harassment includes, but is not limited to, the following conduct: 1696 (i) gender-based bullying, including bullying based on transgender or non-gender binary status; 1697 (ii) attempts to coerce an unwilling person into a sexual relationship; 1698 (iii) repeatedly subjecting a person to unwelcome sexual or romantic attention; 1699 (iv) punishing a person's refusal to comply with a request for sexual conduct; and 1700 (v) conditioning a benefit on submitting to sexual advances.